-Our three experiments suggested that dual therapy by using two repositioned drugs with anticancer and NF- \Box B activity (such as metformin combinations with caffeine, itraconazole and nitroglycerin) shows effectiveness against fibrosarcoma in hamsters, contrary to ineffective monotherapy with each of them.
+Our three experiments suggested that dual therapy by using two repositioned drugs with anticancer and NF- κ B activity (such as metformin combinations with caffeine, itraconazole, and nitroglycerin) shows effectiveness against fibrosarcoma in hamsters, contrary to ineffective monotherapy with each of them.

 In the Introduction, many pathways are listed and examples of literature for several relevant in vitro experiments are given, yet none of this is shown for BHK21/C13 cancer cell line used in our in vivo experiments.
-For proposing a feasible synergistic influence free from the toxic effects, the reasonable would be a double hit approach targeting distinct pathways or different targets within same pathway.
-In agreement to our effective combined treatment experiments with two NF- \Box B inhibitors, it can be supposed that combined treatment affects different targets within NF- \Box B pathway and that NF- \Box B is one of signaling pathways underlying anticancer mechanism of our three effective two-drug combinations with metformin.
+For proposing a feasible synergistic influence free from the toxic effects, the reasonable approach would be a double-hit one targeting distinct pathways or different targets within the same pathway.
+In agreement with our effective combined treatment experiments with two NF- κ B inhibitors, it can be supposed that combined treatment affects different targets within NF- κ B pathway and that NF- κ B is one of signaling pathways underlying anticancer mechanism of our three effective two-drug combinations with metformin.

-Three weeks peroral administration of metformin, efavirenz and fluoxetine combination resulted in drastic decrease of cancer weight and volume in human colon cancer xenografts of mices compared with untreated controls [15].
-Profound anticancer activities in vitro and in vivo of the drug combination used in that study [15] were explained by ROS amplification which caused DNA damage, apoptosis, autophagy and necroptosis.
+Three weeks peroral administration of metformin, efavirenz and fluoxetine combination resulted in drastic decrease of cancer weight and volume in human colon cancer p < 0.05, as indicated xenografts of mice compared with untreated controls [15].
+Profound anticancer activities in vitro and in vivo of the drug combination used in that study were explained by ROS amplification, which caused DNA damage, apoptosis, autophagy, and necroptosis [15].